Rodeffs/BG3_Builds/builds.md

 * Feat order: Ability Improvement +2 CHR -> Spell Sniper -> Alert
 * Illithid Powers: Luck of the Far Realms, Favourable Beginnings
 * Eldritch Invocations: Agonising Blast and Devil's Sight
+* Pact Boon: Pact of the Chain
 * Essential Spells: Eldritch Blast, Darkness
 * TIP: Drink Elixir of Viciousness every Long Rest
 * TIP: Save Alfira until Act 2 and complete her quest to get Potent Robe
+* TIP: Surprise attack enemies with a quasit or an imp from invisibility.
+Then attack enemies with Eldritch Blasts which will all be critical thanks to Assassin.
+On the next turn, cast Darkness and hide in it with bonus Action.
+In the following turns, just attack enemies with Eldritch Blast out of Darkness and hide in it with Bonus Action
 * Equipment:
     * Act 1: Knife of the Undermountain King
     * Act 2: Potent Robe, Covert Cowl, Killer's Sweetheart, Surgeon's Subjugation Amulet